 The Complete Guide to Fasting is, for all intents and purposes, hinged upon this key concept of how our habits (both food choices and food timing) have led to cultural insulin resistance.

-Any guess as to what the “cure” to insulin resistance may be?
+Any guess as to what the “cure” to insulin resistance might be?
 You guessed it….intermittent fasting.
 Returning our body to a state of insulin sensitivity is the goal.
 Fasting is the tool.

 Kudos to the authors because anybody with some patience and dedication can be schooled in this important subject.